wavefrontHQ/docs/pages/doc/metrics_security.md

 ### Example: Restrict Access to All Except Specific Metrics

-This example restricts access to all metrics except for a group of metrics.
+This example restricts access to all metrics except for two specific groups of metrics.

 ![Screenshot of a policy rule restricting access to all metrics except for a specific group of metrics](images/metrics-security-policy-block-all.png)